teaching-programming/pair-programming-r-workshop/exercise3.2.md

 ## Exercise 3.2

-copy-paste your solution to 3.1 and one at the time, uncomment the tests ONE AT THE TIME and see what happens.
+Copy-paste your solution to 3.1 and one at the time, uncomment the tests ONE AT THE TIME and see what happens.
 Discuss with your partner(s).